 That is definitely the first reason why you should visit Lake Myvatn.
 The nature reserve in this area is fragile and beautiful.
 Here tourist service consists of designated areas to minimize interference and not to disturb this unique and very delicate ecosystem.

 Lake Myvatn Nature Bath is close in beauty to the Blue Lagoon’s most famous geothermal bath in Iceland.
 The beginning can be a bit rough to be honest.
 You need to prepare yourself to get a bit cold before you dip in the warm relaxing water of like 30 degrees.
 First when you are already there, you need to get a shower and walk a few meters to the baths.
 You might get a bit chilly but when you reach the bath, you will realize that the moment of immersion has never been so pleasant!
 There are several baths with different temperature even up to 40 degrees.
-That is a perfect place to have bath and relax and enjoy the beauty of the landscapes around you!
+That is a perfect place to take a geothermal dip and enjoy the beauty of the landscapes around you!

 2. Dimmuborgir lava formation